rachelbeery/Flatiron-Capstone/README.md

 ### Features of most importance in Hazard Mitigation

 Better region planning would benefit hazard mitigation to reduce recovery costs.
+The states with the largest recovery cost include Alaska, D.C., Arizona, Louisiana, and Puerto Rico.
+These states and regions they are included in are all coastal areas with increased amount of natural disasters.

 <img src='https://github.com/rachelbeery/Flatiron-Capstone/blob/main/fema%20map.png'>